serious-scaffold/ss-cpp/_sources/tutorials/building.md.txt

 ### Usage

-To use the export mode, a configuration variable `VCPKG_EXPORT_MANIFET` needs to pass to cmake configure step.
+To use the export mode, a configuration variable `VCPKG_EXPORT_MODE` needs to pass to cmake configure step.

 ```bash
 [cmake configure command] -DVCPKG_EXPORT_MODE=ON